Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

-For example, if you want to request access to a microphone, use the following option value ``--macos-app-protected-resource="NSMicrophoneUsageDescription:Microphone access"`` giving the Apple identifier, and a human readable one.
+For example, if you want to request access to a microphone, use the following option value ``--macos-app-protected-resource="NSMicrophoneUsageDescription:Microphone access"`` giving the Apple identifier, and a human-readable one.

 See the complete list in the `Protected resources
 <https://developer.apple.com/documentation/bundleresources/information_property_list/protected_resources>`__